caycefischer/webcraft/primer/docs.markdown

 	}
 {: .prettyprint .lang-css}

-If you do not plan on using `svg`s, you may remove this.
+If you do not plan on using `svg`, you may remove this.

 ---